 The Surfboard’s Bottom Contour

+Concave, convex or flat bottom; what does it mean to your surfing?
 Surfboard shapers design different shapes of bottom contours for various types of surfers and different surfing conditions.
 Surfboards usually have different bottom contours from nose to tail.
 For example, a board could have a “single concave” on the nose, a “flat” bottom in the middle and a “belly” at the tail.
-This depends on how the shaper wants the water the be channelled under the board.
+This depends on how the shaper wants the water to be channelled under the board.

 The bottom has a direct impact on your surfboard’s performance, providing different levels of control, speed and manoeuvrability.
 Here are the 3 most popular categories of surfboard bottom contours, their strengths, weaknesses and ideal conditions: